 another says, "he doesn't think he'll be able to use such a large brain."

 UNM is consistently asking for fetal tissue from babies of all gestational ages.

-Because these baby body parts are coming from elective abortions there is now added incentive for abortion providers to lead patients to going through with elective abortions even when patients have doubts.
+Because these baby body parts come from elective abortions, there is an added incentive for abortion providers to lead patients to elective abortions even when patients have doubts.

-Women frequently mention last minute second guessing or desires to change their minds and continue carrying their pregnancies.
-Abortion providers already have reason to advise patients do go through with their planned abortion in the fact that abortion providers only make profit when women choose abortion.
-But add in the pressure from tissue procurement departments to provide a consistent flow of organs from babies of all ages, even past the age of viability, and providers now have double the cause to promote the abortion to the uncertain woman.
+Women frequently mention last-minute second-guessing or desire to change their minds and continue carrying their pregnancies.
+Abortion providers already have reason to advise patients to go through with their planned abortion because abortion providers only profit when women choose abortion.
+But add in the pressure from tissue procurement departments to provide a consistent flow of organs from babies of all ages, even past the age of viability, and providers now have double the cause to promote abortion to the uncertain woman.

 "There are numerous ethical conflicts involved in this fetal trafficking ring."
 Says Jamie Jeffries, Executive Director of Abortion On Trial.
 "Providers being hounded for hearts and brains will eventually find a way to provide those hearts and brains.
 These providers will get those organs by any means necessary, even if that means coercing patients and altering their procedures without their consent."

-These documents are merely the tip of the iceberg when it comes to evidence against UNM and abortion providers for their involvement in fetal tissue trafficking.
-Abortion On Trial will be releasing more in the coming days (much of which will be extremely graphic) that will show even further the blatant proof of fetal trafficking between abortion providers and people relentlessly seeking baby body parts.
+These documents are merely the tip of the iceberg regarding evidence against UNM and abortion providers for their involvement in fetal tissue trafficking.
+Abortion On Trial will be releasing more in the coming days (much of which will be extremely graphic) that will further show the blatant proof of fetal trafficking between abortion providers and people relentlessly seeking baby body parts.